RainFurrest: Incidents

 According to Fred Patten, there was discussion online among the furry community about the destructive behavior at RainFurrest 2015, with there being reports of vandalism, multiple visits by the police, and a number of arrests.
 Reasons for the arrests included assault, sexual assault, and drug possession.

 The A.V.
 Club reported that one of the attendees flooded the hotel lobby in 2 in of toilet water.

-Then organizers released a letter to attendees, claiming that "For the last few years, the Hilton sustained more damage during RainFurrest than it did from every other event at the Hilton the entire rest of the year."
+Organizers then released a letter to attendees, claiming that "For the last few years, the Hilton sustained more damage during RainFurrest than it did from every other event at the Hilton the entire rest of the year."
 The Hilton terminated their contract as a result of this behavior, and RainFurrest 2016 was cancelled after the organizers were unable to find a suitable alternative venue.